akullpp/akGulp/README.md

 Fully functional Gulp module for your enterprise AngularJS build process.

+It was developed under the assumption, that your build server is restricted in its communication with the internet.

 I used my initials as the prefix in order to emphasize the necessity to customize it for your project.
 So change it to your project prefix and do the necessary adaptions.

 ## Stack